matteolucchini1/Chromie/README.md

 you downloaded all the observations; you can use the variable source\_name to organize your data more easily.
 The variable obsid\_list should point to a file in the Obsid\_list folder with a list of NICER obsids (two files are provided as an exmple); this should be identical to the observations you downloaded.
 By default, the pipeline will produce two folder (Logs and Products) in the nicerdatadir path with all the products of the code.
-You will also need to set the correct path to the geomagnetic data folder in extract\_spectra().
+You will also need to set the correct path to the geomagnetic data folder in paths.py, and update the path to your chromie installation in rebin\_spectra to point to the nicer\_channels\_to\_group.txt file.

-After setting up the path, Chromie runs through different modules to reduce the data from level-1 NICER files to publication-level products.
+After setting up the paths, Chromie runs through different modules to reduce the data from level-1 NICER files to publication-level products.
 Each module can be run independently, provided the previous steps completed succesfully.
 The only exception is run\_nicerl2() and extract\_spectra(); currently you always need to run the former before the latter due to weird behavior on HEASOFT, and you also always need to run set\_mkf() first.
 This will be fixed in a future version.